juristr/juristr.github.com/content/blog/2019-04-29-lazy-load-angular-components.md

   });
 }
 ```

+> **Note,** if you wanna learn more about how to programmatically load an Angular module, check out [my dedicated article here](/blog/2019/10/lazyload-module-ivy-viewengine/) that goes into the details how to lazy load modules s.t. they are compatible with ViewEngine and Ivy.

 **How do we use this?** At some other place of our app - for instance the `AppComponent` - we simply inject our `ComponentLoaderService` and invoke its `loadComponent` function passing the selector of the component we wish to lazy load.
 Once the returning Promise resolves, we have an instance of the component and can pass data to it.
 In the code below we pass an array of users to its `users` input property.
 Finally, using the `ElementRef` we query for some `<div id="user-container">` and append our Angular Element.